indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Using valias(1)

 The [valias(1)](https://github.com/indimail/indimail-mta/wiki/valias.1) mechanism allows you to execute your own programs for local deliveries to your virtual domain.
 See the man pages for [valias(1)](https://github.com/indimail/indimail-mta/wiki/valias.1) for more details.
-After manipulating the original raw email on stdin, you can pipe the out to the program [maildirdeliver(1)](https://github.com/indimail/indimail-mta/wiki/maildirdeliver.1) for the final delivery to any Maildir of any virtual user.
+After manipulating the original raw email on stdin, you can pipe the output to the program [maildirdeliver(1)](https://github.com/indimail/indimail-mta/wiki/maildirdeliver.1) for the final delivery to any Maildir of any virtual user.
 You can use the [vuserinfo(1)](https://github.com/indimail/indimail-mta/wiki/vuserinfo.1) command to get the Maildir for any virtual user.

 Assuming you write the program myscript to call [maildirdeliver(1)](https://github.com/indimail/indimail-mta/wiki/maildirdeliver.1) program, you can use the [valias(1)](https://github.com/indimail/indimail-mta/wiki/valias.1) command to add the following alias